sixtyoneeighty/devika/ARCHITECTURE.md

 ## Utilities

-Devika makes use of several utility modules to support its functioning:
+Mojo makes use of several utility modules to support its functioning:

 - `Config`: Loads and provides access to configuration settings (API keys, folder paths etc.)
 - `Logger`: Sets up logging to console and file, with support for log levels and colors